 Request Payments in bulk:

-Using Instamojo, freelancers can allow their client to choose to pay with any mode – including Debit/Credit Cards, Wallets, Net Banking, UPI and Bank Transfer via NEFT.
+Using Instamojo, freelancers can allow their clients to choose to pay with any mode – including Debit/Credit Cards, Wallets, Net Banking, UPI, and Bank Transfer via NEFT.

 In a hurry?
 For a little extra money, freelancers can use the Instant Payouts, Next Day Payouts or the Same Day payouts feature.
 You receive payments from clients on time and receive the money in your account in minutes.